sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 We are dealing with time series data and data has to be handled chronologically.
 Also the stock price data is continuous is nature.

 For the initial exploratory analysis, I read in the data and realize that the dates increase, i.e in the csv file and data frame February 1 will come before February 2.
 The first thing I do in my notebook and analysis is to reverse this order.
-I would like to explain the reversal of order: This is done so as to ease addition of an extra column of "following day's" adjusted closing price.
+I would like to explain the reversal of order: This is done since while visualizing my data, I prefer to see the dataframe with the more recent date on top.
 I depict this in my data frame that can be seen in the ipython notebook.
-In a way while visualizing my data, I prefer to see the dataframe with recent date on top.

 In the associated ipython notebook I also have another column  where I store the difference between the highest and lowest daily stock price.
 This may prove to be useful in my analysis as this provides a daily trading range.